Breville Barista Touch Impress: Pros & Cons

 The Barista Touch Impress ($1,489 USD) is the Australian consumer products giant’s latest machine.
 And it’s very impressive.

-Sporting a similar l brushed stainless steel look to existing Barista models, you can expect to find a familiar layout with a steam wand on the right, brew head in center and grinder on the left.
+Sporting a similar brushed stainless steel look to existing Barista models, you can expect to find a familiar layout with a steam wand on the right, brew head in center and grinder on the left.

 However, the headline feature here is automated tamping.
 Often the trickiest part of pulling an espresso shot, this Breville can help out by automatically dosing the correct amount of grind and then tamping precisely at 22 pounds to produce a professionally ready espresso puck.
 Fancier still, the machine even applies a 7º barista twist to finish off in style.

 Like most modern Breville Barista machines this one too is built around the company’s ThermoJet technology.
 Essentially similar to thermoblock systems it means it can heat up in only 3 seconds.
-Indeed, quite handy for the rushed mornings.
+Indeed, quite handy for those rushed mornings.

 Tip: For trickier steps like smoothing the puck, check out our experience with using a puck screen to improve your espresso.